bcgov/nr-fam-idim-lookup-proxy/README.md

 # Local Setup

 -   Copy the content in the `local-dev.env` file and create a `.env` file.
 Update the value of the enviornment secrets (The secrets value can be found in our Openshift namespace e4bc30).
--   Install the packages `npm install`
+-   Install the packages `npm install  --ignore-scripts`
 -   Run the application `npm run start`

 # Acknowledgements